Watch Firefly Aerospace's Alpha rocket launch tonight for 1st time in 10 months

 Want to add more newsletters?

-Alpha is scheduled to launch from California's Vandenberg Space Force Base today during a two-hour window that opens at 7:50 p.m.
-EST (4:50 p.m. local California time; 0050 GMT on March 2), on a mission Firefly calls "Stairway to Seven."
+Alpha is scheduled to launch from California's Vandenberg Space Force Base tonight during a two-hour window that opens at 8:50 p.m.
+EDT (5:50 p.m. local California time; 0050 GMT on March 12), on a mission Firefly calls "Stairway to Seven."
+It was originally scheduled to fly on March 1, but Firefly called that attempt off due to high winds.
+Planned attempts on March 9 and March 10 were then nixed by separate technical issues.

 The sixth, called "Message in a Booster," launched on April 29 of last year, carrying a prototype satellite for aerospace giant Lockheed Martin.
 Things didn't go according to plan, however.
 Alpha's first-stage booster broke apart just after stage separation, generating a pressure wave that affected the upper stage's thrust.
 As a result, the upper stage ran out of propellant shortly before reaching its target deployment orbit, and the payload was lost.